excid3/omniauth-feedly/README.md

 ## Contributing

-If anything changes, with how feedly handles developer registration or the api, please let me know so I can update the README and/or code.
+If anything changes with how feedly handles developer registration or the api, please let me know so I can update the README and/or code.

 1. Fork it ( https://github.com/johnmpotter/omniauth-feedly/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)